-\Whakatane is a town in the eastern Bay of Plenty Region in the North Island of New Zealand, 90 km east of Tauranga.
-Whakatane has an urban population of 19,300; the Bay of Plenty's third largest urban area.
+Whakatane is a town in the eastern Bay of Plenty Region in the North Island of New Zealand, 90 km east of Tauranga.
+Whakatane has an urban population of 19,300; the Bay of Plenty's third largest urban area behind Tauranga and Rotorua.
 Another 15,300 people live in the rest of the Whakatane District.
 Around 40% of the district's population have Maori ancestry.